ivancristina/HowToBuild/README.md

      $ curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
      $ chmod a+x ~/bin/repo

 Now create a folder for the sources where you want.
 I created mine in a subfolder inside my home.
-To do so, open your terminal and type `mkdir LOS` or change `LOS` to whatever you want.
+To do so, open your terminal and type

+     $ mkdir LOS
+Or change `LOS` to whatever you want.
-Then enter in the folder just created with `cd LOS` or `cd nameofthefolder`
+Then enter in the folder just created with:

+     $ cd "FOLDER NAME"

+You have now to configure your github account.
+To do so:

+	 $ git config --global user.name "YOUR NAME"
+	 $ git config --global user.email "YOUR EMAIL ADDRESS"

 Now init the project, in this case I'll use the JDCTeam's project.
 To do so type in terminal
 > repo init -u git://github.com/JDCTeam/manifests.git -b opt-cm-14.1